 Cryptocurrency and Money Laundering Trends

-- In 2023, cryptocurrency-based money laundering surged, with an estimated $23.8 billion in illegal crypto transactions linked to laundering activities.
+- Cryptocurrency-based money laundering surged in 2025, with an estimated $24.2 billion in illicit crypto transactions linked to laundering activities.

-- Decentralized Finance (DeFi) platforms saw a 94% increase in laundering activities in 2022, with cybercriminals taking advantage of the lack of regulatory oversight.
+- Decentralized Finance (DeFi) platforms saw a 94% increase in laundering activities in 2025, with cybercriminals exploiting the lack of regulatory oversight.

-- Tornado Cash, an Ethereum-based mixer, processed $1.4 billion worth of illicit crypto assets before being sanctioned by the US government in 2022.
+- Tornado Cash, an Ethereum-based mixer, processed $1.4 billion worth of illicit crypto assets before being sanctioned by the U.S. government in 2025.

 - The rise of privacy coins like Monero has posed significant challenges for regulators, as these coins obscure transaction details, making it nearly impossible to trace illicit funds.